ordinals/ord/docs/src/guides/inscriptions.md

 If it only returns `{}`, `txindex` is not set.
 If it returns `"synced": false`, `bitcoind` is still creating the `txindex`.
 Wait until `"synced": true` before using `ord`.

+If you have `maxuploadtarget` set it can interfere with fetching blocks for `ord` index.
+Either remove it or set `whitebind=127.0.0.1:8333`.

 Installing `ord`
 ----------------